 Current recommendations still stand because science supports them.
 Supplementing with folic acid has been proven to reduce neural tube defects.
 We have sound science backing the timing and amounts recommended.
 We know these recommendations work for those with the MTHFR C677T gene variant.

-We don’t yet have studies proving the effectiveness of supplements containing “natural food folate”.
+We don’t yet have studies proving the effectiveness of supplements containing other forms of folate.
 This doesn’t mean this isn’t an effective option.
 We just don’t know enough yet to change current recommendations.

 It is challenging for many people to meet the daily recommendations for folate found naturally in foods.
 This is why certain foods have been fortified with folic acid and why taking a supplement containing folic acid is widely recommended.
 This is helping many people fill in this important gap and prevent neural tube defects in both planned and unplanned pregnancies.

-Prenatal vitamins containing “natural food folate” might be an option.
+Prenatal vitamins containing alternative forms of folate might be an option.
 It just hasn’t been studied enough to know if they prevent neural tube defects.
 There isn’t enough evidence to replace current, scientifically-sound recommendations.

-Prenatal vitamins containing “natural food folate” are much more expensive to make than those containing folic acid.
+Prenatal vitamins containing other forms of folate are much more expensive to make than those containing folic acid.
 Foods fortified with folic acid and less expensive prenatal vitamins containing folic acid are actively helping to prevent neural tube defects.
 It’s important to know that you can rely on current recommendations even if you are unable to afford expensive and designer prenatal vitamins.

-Folic acid is used in supplements and for food fortification because is more heat- and light-stable than natural food folate.
+Folic acid is used in supplements and for food fortification because is more heat- and light-stable than other types of folate.
 Basically, this means folic acid won’t be broken down and degraded in the same way during cooking.
-We also don’t know if the amount of natural food folate still present in prenatal vitamins at the time of consumption matches what is listed on the label.
+When other forms are used, we also don’t know if the amount of folate still present in prenatal vitamins at the time of consumption matches what is listed on the label.

 Hi, I’m Brookelyn Justine, and I’m a former airline pilot turned childbirth educator.
 I have a deep respect for the benefits and power of physiologic birth AND an appreciation for advancements in medical science that offer us valuable tools, when needed.
 Click on my image to learn more about me!